Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Proof of Theorems , and

+We again note that it suffices to prove \eqref{e:EC_derivatives_eta} for $v \in \vV_{\beta,0}$, and the general case follows then from the translation properties of $D^n \eta_t$ (since $\eta_t(\emS_z v) = \eta_t(v)+z$) and $\Lambda_v^{(n)}$; see Remark~\ref{rmk:translation} for details.
 So we focus on proving \eqref{e:EC_derivatives_eta} for $v \in \vV_{\beta,0}$.
 We give details for $n=1$, and give a sketch for the general $n$ situation, whose arguments are very similar but just heavier in notation.
-For $n=1$, we need to show that uniformly over $t \geq 1$, $v \in \vV_{\beta,0}$ and $\varphi \in \lL^\infty$.
-Note that by chain rule, we have